scuzzydude/asimov/asimov.md

 There are fixed costs, such as the rent, Deemo's salary, electricity, insurance.
 And there are variable costs, specifically, the food.
 There is also the cost of placing all these hedge bets in the value domain so that we can pay Deemo's incentives if he hits his goals.

-The way we manage the fixed costs is to budget it on a weekly basis, and divide that by the lasts weeks total bowls served.
+The way we manage the fixed costs is to budget it on a weekly basis, and divide that by the last week's total bowls served.
 This becomes the base cost per bowl.
 When there is a shortfall, then the OG scoot are responsible for the difference.

 For the variable costs, we take the previous weeks cost per meal, and for each meal served, the scoot holder[^61] is issued an additional scoot for that cost.
 This is essentially pricing the scoot in the asimov equivalent of the cost of a bowl of soup.
 It dilutes the scoot in favor of those who eat a lot of soup.